Filibuster in the United States Senate: Two-track system, 60-vote rule, and rise of the routine filibuster (1970–2005)

-Simple-majority cloture for nominations: since 2005
+Simple-majority cloture for nominations: (2005–present)

 In 2005, a group of Republican senators, led by Majority Leader Bill Frist, proposed having the presiding officer rule that a filibuster on judicial nominees was unconstitutional, as it was inconsistent with the president's power to appoint judges with the advice and consent of a simple majority of senators.
 Senator Trent Lott, the former Republican leader, used the word "nuclear" to describe the plan, and so it became known as the "nuclear option".
-The term thereafter came to refer to the general process of changing the rules by setting a precedent that conflicted with the plain text of the rules.
-However, a group of 14 senators—seven Democrats and seven Republicans, collectively dubbed the "Gang of 14"—reached an agreement to temporarily defuse the conflict.
+The term thereafter came to refer to the general process of changing the rules by setting a precedent that conflicted with the plain text of the rules: however, a group of 14 senators—seven Democrats and seven Republicans, collectively dubbed the "Gang of 14"—reached an agreement to temporarily defuse the conflict.
 From April to June 2010, under Democratic control, the Senate Committee on Rules and Administration held a series of monthly public hearings on the history and use of the filibuster in the Senate.
 On October 6, 2011, in a further effort to restrict the postcloture filibuster, the Senate voted 51–48 against sustaining a decision of the chair in order to set a precedent that motions to suspend the rules are not in order after cloture has been invoked.

 During the 113th Congress, two packages of procedural changes were adopted, one temporary for that Congress and one permanent.
 Firstly, during the 113th Congress, debate on certain motions to proceed to bills would be limited to four hours, and the minority would be guaranteed the opportunity to offer amendments.
 Postcloture debate time on district judge nominations was limited to two hours, and postcloture debate time on executive nominations, other than those at Level I of the Executive Schedule, was limited to eight hours.
 Permanent changes to the Standing Rules of the Senate provided for a simplified cloture procedure for bipartisan motions to proceed and for compound motions to go to conference.
 Despite these modest changes, 60 votes were still required to overcome a filibuster, and the "silent filibuster"—in which a senator can, in practice, delay a bill even if they leave the floor—remained unaffected.